We have reduced the speed limit to 20mph in some residential areas. The benefits of the lower speeds are:

 - Steel bank

-New 20mph areas and how to comment on these
+New 20mph areas & how to comment on these

 We decide where future 20mph schemes could go by looking at local accident reports and also whether the work can happen at the same time as the Streets Ahead programme.

 New 20mph schemes are being considered in Firth Park and Woodhouse.
-Call or email us with your comments.
+If you would like to comment on the new 20mph areas please call or email the Transport Planning team.

 We are proposing to introduce a ‘sign only’ 20mph speed limit in the city centre.